maticnetwork/pos-commit-poc/README.md

 **Warning: This is toy POC and an academic review is required.**

+Validate multiple signatures on Ethereum chain using BLS.

 ### Rogue key attack

 Proofs-of-possession(POP) at registration to address the rogue public key attack [see here](https://eprint.iacr.org/2007/264.pdf)